Gyles Brandreth: Writing

 Since the 1970s, Brandreth has written books for adults and children about Scrabble, words, puzzles and jokes; he was also a regular contributor to Games & Puzzles magazine.
-He wrote an authorised biography of actor Sir John Gielgud, and lipogrammic reworks of Shakespeare.
+He wrote an authorised biography of actor John Gielgud, and lipogrammic reworks of Shakespeare.
 In the 1980s, Brandreth wrote scripts for Dear Ladies, a television programme featuring Hinge & Bracket.
 Brandreth created the stage show Zipp!, which enjoyed success at the Edinburgh Festival and had a short run in the West End.

 In 1999, he published diaries chronicling his days as a politician between 1990 and 1997, called Breaking the Code.

-In September 2004, Brandreth's book on the marriage of Queen Elizabeth II and Prince Philip, Duke of Edinburgh, Philip and Elizabeth: Portrait of a Marriage was published.
-In July 2005, he published a second book on the royal family, entitled Charles and Camilla: Portrait of a Love Affair, which concerns the three-decade love affair between the then-Prince Charles and Camilla Parker Bowles.
+In September 2004, Brandreth's book on the marriage of Queen Elizabeth II and Prince Philip, Duke of Edinburgh, Philip and Elizabeth: Portrait of a Marriage, was published.
+In July 2005, he published a second book on the royal family, Charles and Camilla: Portrait of a Love Affair, which concerns the three-decade love affair between the then-Prince Charles and Camilla Parker Bowles.

-In 2021, following the death of Prince Philip, Duke of Edinburgh, Brandreth wrote, "The Duke showed me great friendliness over 40 years but royalty offer you friendliness, not friendship, and you have to remember the difference".
+In 2021, following the death of Prince Philip, Duke of Edinburgh, Brandreth wrote: "The Duke showed me great friendliness over 40 years but royalty offer you friendliness, not friendship, and you have to remember the difference".

 Brandreth has written a series of seven works of historical fiction called The Oscar Wilde Murder Mysteries, casting Oscar Wilde as working with both Robert Sherard and Arthur Conan Doyle.

-Brandreth has written and toured in a number of comedic one-man shows, including The One-to-One Show in 2010/11, Looking for Happiness in 2013/14 and Word Power in 2015/16.
+Brandreth has written and toured in a number of comedic one-man shows, including The One-to-One Show in 2010–2011, Looking for Happiness in 2013–2014 and Word Power in 2015–2016.

 Brandreth has written a book entitled Have You Eaten Grandma?, about the English language and correct grammar.

 Politics

 Brandreth served as a Conservative MP, representing the City of Chester, from 1992 to 1997.
 In 1992, he introduced a Plain Language Bill, to simplify language used in contracts, under the Ten Minute Rule.
 However, it was objected to at Second Reading and was dropped.
-He then proposed a Private Member's Bill which became law as the Marriage Act 1994, allowing civil marriages to be solemnized in certain "approved premises".
-In 1995, he was appointed to junior ministerial office as a Lord Commissioner of the Treasury, with his role being essentially that of a Whip.
+He then proposed a Private Member's Bill, which became law as the Marriage Act 1994, allowing civil marriages to be solemnized in certain "approved premises".
+In 1995, he was appointed to junior ministerial office as a Lord Commissioner of the Treasury, with his role being essentially that of a whip.

-He broadcast reminiscences of his parliamentary career on BBC radio as Brandreth on Office and The Brandreth Rules in 2001, 2003 and 2005.
+Brandreth broadcast reminiscences of his parliamentary career on BBC radio as Brandreth on Office and The Brandreth Rules in 2001, 2003 and 2005.

-In August 2014, Brandreth was one of 200 public figures who were signatories to a letter to The Guardian opposing Scots independence from the UK in the run-up to the 2014 Scottish independence referendum.
+In August 2014, Brandreth was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence from the UK in the run-up to the 2014 Scottish independence referendum.
 In May 2016, Brandreth told The Spectator that he was likely to vote Remain in the 2016 United Kingdom European Union membership referendum.
-In 2019, Brandreth confirmed that whilst he had voted Remain, he accepted the referendum result for Brexit saying that the Government now had to "get Brexit done".
+In 2019, Brandreth confirmed that, while he had voted Remain, he accepted the referendum result to leave, saying that the government now had to "get Brexit done".